How to make a PDF on iPhone: Complete guide for any file

 The only issue I have had with the Files app in the past is that it’s quite basic.
 Don’t get me wrong — it has all the essentials needed, like creating text form boxes and plenty of drawing tools, but it doesn’t have the advanced editing tools for certain uses.
 Especially if I’m scanning a physical document and want to edit it as a PDF, I’ll use Nitro PDF Pro for its optical character recognition (OCR) abilities.

-How to save a photo as a PDF on iPhone
+How to convert photos to PDF on iPhone

 Perhaps the file you need to convert into a PDF is a photo.
 In this case, you’ll need to start with the Photos app and go from there.
 Let’s go over photos and learn how to save them as PDFs on an iPhone.

-- Tap the share button in the bottom left-hand corner.
+2. Tap the Share button in the bottom left-hand corner.

 Now, you’ll be presented with a PDF file that you can save or send using the share button.
 You can either tap Save to Files or save it to other apps you have on your iPhone.
 What the iPhone does well is that it offers both OCR recognition and the ability to markup, but not both of them together.
 What I mean by this is that it’ll let you highlight by drawing on it, but it won’t recognize the characters you’re highlighting.